datacamp/courses-introduction-to-python/chapter2.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Subsetting lists of lists

 You saw before that a Python list can contain practically anything; even other lists.
-To subset lists of lists, you can use the same techniques as before: square brackets.
+To subset lists of lists, you can use the same technique as before: square brackets.
 Try out the commands in the following code sample in the IPython Shell:

 ```
 x = [["a", "b", "c"],